All pastors have their favorite stories. Here are a few of mine.

 THE PRICE OF LOVE

 The following story may be my all time favorite.
-I first heard it as a small boy on a Wednesday night in Royal Ambassadors.
+I first heard it as a small boy on a Wednesday night in a Baptist Church in a Royal Ambassadors class.
 It made quite an impression on me.
 I hope you appreciate it as much as I have down through the years.
 When I first heard the story, the context was the Klondike gold rush in Alaska.
 Later, I researched it on the internet, and there the story has a different setting for the gold rush.
 The copy below appears to have originated with an evangelist named Doug Lowery.

 After the Great Chicago fire, many people left that smoldering city.
 One former businessman journeyed to Australia and earned his fortune.
 Deciding to return to a rebuilt Chicago, he had his wealth turned into gold dust; and it was poured into pouches on a special money belt that he kept around his waist at all times.

 While crossing the great expanse of ocean returning to America, the ship met with tragedy.
 As this wealthy man was getting into a lifeboat, he noticed in the distance a little girl about 10 years old beating the water and screaming.
 Without a moment’s hesitation, he jumped from the lifeboat and swam to her side.
 He gave no thought to his money belt.
 The ocean water seeped into the pouches and his gold dust was saturated- and took on great weight.